 As described in the narrative, Martha Cothren’s classroom was indeed devoid of desks on that first day of instruction, with the missing furniture borne in at the end of the day by a group of veterans.
 Each vet carried a desk and set it down as the teacher gave her lesson on the cost of things taken for granted and the debt owed to those in the armed forces.*

 I talked to Martha Cothren about that day and also about her military history class.
-This daughter of a World War II POW regularly has veterans
+This daughter of a World

 In 2006 the Veterans of Foreign Wars named Martha Cothren their “Teacher of the Year.”